stadium-software/popups/README.md

 ## Overview
 1. Add a *Container* control to a page
-2. Assign the class "stadium-popup" to the *Container*
+2. Assign a class to the *Container* (e.g. popup)
 3. Set the *Visible* property to *false*
-4. Include the Popup global script in the Page.Load event handler
+4. Include the Popup global script in the Page.Load event handler and complete the input parameters
 5. Open the popup by setting the *Visible* property to *true*

 ## Contents <!-- omit in toc -->